apache/metron/metron-platform/metron-common/README.md

     * column_family - The Column Family to use
   * Returns: A Map associated with the indicator and enrichment type.
 Empty otherwise.

+### `FILL_LEFT`
+  * Description: Fills or pads a given string with a given character, to a given length on the left
+  * Input:
+    * input - string
+    * fill - the fill character
+    * len - the required length
+  * Returns: the filled string

+### `FILL_RIGHT`
+  * Description: Fills or pads a given string with a given character, to a given length on the right
+  * Input:
+    * input - string
+    * fill - the fill character string
+    * len - the required length
+  * Returns: Last element of the list

 ### `GET`
   * Description: Returns the i'th element of the list
   * Input: